 Combine this information with sales and profit data to assess the impact on sales.
 Determine the overall revenue generated, and adjust it based on the proportion attributed to UX research input, “i.e. (UX research ROI) = (percentage of update/design based on UX research) * (uptick in profit from new release).”

-This approach helps establish a connection between UX research input and ROI, however other factors like marketing may also influence results.
-To mitigate this, Anna suggests looking at the continued impact post-marketing campaign to try to rule out that factor.”
+This approach helps connect UX research input and ROI, however other factors like marketing may also influence results.
+To mitigate this, Anna suggests looking at the continued impact post-marketing campaign to try to rule out that factor.

 Measuring ROI for user research: Where insights meet impact, and data drives design excellence